The SPRUCE experiment was designed to explore the following science questions:

-A regression-based experimental design appropriate for uncovering the shape of the temperature or other environmental response curves, has been proposed as a better experimental design with more flexibility than traditional analysis of variance (ANOVA).
-This approach will allow us to evaluate and parameterize response curves for the shape of previously unmeasured phenomenon (Cottingham et al. 2005).
+A regression-based experimental design appropriate for uncovering the shape of the temperature or other environmental response curves, was deployed as a better experimental design with more flexibility than traditional analysis of variance (ANOVA).
+Our approach allows us to evaluate and parameterize response curves for the shape of previously unmeasured phenomenon (Cottingham et al. 2005).

-We will also instrument and monitor chamberless control areas to assess the influence of the chamber infrastructure on the bog.
+We also instrumented and monitored chamberless control areas to assess the influence of the chamber infrastructure on the bog.

 In a regression based design the number of experimental units does, however, need to exceed the number of parameters included within a given regression equation to be evaluated.

-Experimental units deployed over this broad range of temperatures would provide enough redundancy to protect against infrastructure failure while still allowing the flexibility to evaluate a range of forms for response curves.
+Experimental units deployed over a broad range of temperatures provides us with some redundancy to protect against infrastructure failure while still allowing the flexibility to evaluate a range of forms for response curves.
 An important assumption is that there are no strong gradients across the experimental area that would mandate a block design.
 Preliminary survey data from the site justify making this assumption.

 Cottingham KL, Lennon JT, Brown BL (2005) Knowing when to draw the line: designing more informative ecological experiments.
 Frontiers in Ecology and the Environment 3:145-152.